martinResearch/PyIPOL/readme.md

 # Related projects
 * the IPOL in-browser demos can be downloaded an run locally using a local cherrypy based server and the code [here](https://githua matlb.com/carlodef/ipol_demo).
 Maybe that code could be used to help to write the python interfaces.
 * Some Matlab interfaces to IPOL algorithms written by [Paul-Darius Sarmadi](http://sarmadi.fr/mex-ipol-library/) during a summer internship in 2014 are available [here](https://github.com/Paul-Darius/ipol-matlab).
-This project contains a report with guidelines to make IPOL code easily interfacable with MATLAB.
+This project contains a report with guidelines to make IPOL code that can easily be interfaced with MATLAB.

 # Limitations